natgo/wt-wiki-scraper/wikitext-transpiled/fleet/RN%20Aviere.md

 In 1942 joined the 1st Squadra Navale; participated in the 2nd Battle of Sirte, then in the same year did several escort missions and later participated in the Battle of "Mezzo Agosto".

 === Sinking ===
-On 17 December 1942, north of Biserta, while on an escort mission with the RN Black Shirt, the German ship Ankara was hit by two torpedoes from an enemy submarine, causing the rapid sinking of the ship.
+On 17 December 1942, north of Biserta, while on an escort mission with the RN Camicia Nera and the German ship Ankara, was hit by two torpedoes from an enemy submarine HMS Splendid, causing the rapid sinking of the ship.

 The Memorial of Commander C.V.
 Ignazio Castrogiovanni, who died at sea, was awarded the Gold Medal for Military Valour (Medaglia d'oro al valor militare).